Stelmet-Org/stelmet-sap-rfc/readme.md

 You can also pass these parameters programmatically as an overrides array when creating a connection (see below).

+## Included example files

+- `scripts/test_connection.php` — a small CLI script that demonstrates constructing `ConnectionFactory` and attempting a connection (useful for one-off checks).
+- `.env.example` — example environment file showing variable names and example values to copy to `.env` or use in deployment.

 ## Installation

 1. Install PHP extension for SAP RFC.
 How you install this depends on your platform and the extension distribution you use.
 Check your SAP connector vendor docs.
 After installing, verify it's loaded: